lobehub/chat-plugin-sdk/docs/quick-start/submit-market.md

 ---
-title: Listing Plugins on Marketplace
+title: Listing Plugins on StoreMarketplace
 group:
   title: Plugin Submission
   order: 2
 ---

-## Listing Plugins on Marketplace
+## Listing Plugins on Store

-If you want your plugin to be used by more people, feel free to [submit it for listing](https://github.com/lobehub/lobe-chat-plugins) on the plugin marketplace.
+If you want your plugin to be used by more people, feel free to [submit it for listing](https://github.com/lobehub/lobe-chat-plugins) on the plugin store.

 ## 🚀 How to Submit a Plugin